-The data include figures for the 10th, 50th and 90th percentiles for various experience levels, providing a range for HVAC technician salaries that informs hiring managers and job seekers alike.
+The data include figures for the 10th, 50th and 90th percentiles for full-time, licensed HVAC techs of various experience levels, providing a range for HVAC technician salaries that informs hiring managers and job seekers alike.
 The 90th percentile figure is the HVAC pay rate at which 90 percent of similar employees make less, and 10 percent make more.

-Each survey's average HVAC technician salary data is as of June 2020, using aging factors specific to the combination of the job's function, level, and geographic location.
+Each survey's average HVAC technician salary data is aged to June 1, 2020, using aging factors specific to the combination of the job's function, level, and geographic location.
 The figures include base salary only, so benefits, commissions, bonuses, spiffs and similar enhancements are not included.

 The data are broken down for HVAC technician salaries by state, region and for selected cities.

 Among the findings from the HVAC average salary data: